26 Different Types of Wasps in Ohio

 by gbohne is licensed under CC BY-SA 2.0

-The Short-tailed Ichneumon Wasp (Ophion spp.) is one of the most common types of wasps in Ohio.
+The Short-tailed Ichneumon Wasp (Ophion spp.) is one of Ohio’s most common types of wasps.

-They typically measure up to 8mm long and have black or brown bodies with yellow, orange, or white markings.
+They typically measure 8mm long and have black or brown bodies with yellow, orange, or white markings.

 They are solitary hunters, and their main prey is caterpillars, although they will also feed on other insects.